theonestack/hl-component-vpc-v2/README.md

 NATs can be toggled between NAT Instances (EC2) and AWS managed NAT Gateways.
 Check out this [table](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-comparison.html) for comparison

+Select the amount of nat's to deploy for the environment, max is 1 per az and min is 1.
+If less than the max az count is selected, the default route is directed out through Nat in AZ 0

 **Managed**

 - AWS managed NAT Gateway